KF8EEZ/gqrx-wsjtx-container/README.md

-this is meant to connect gqrx and wsjtx
+this is meant to connect gqrx and wsjtx each running in separate containers.

 ## GQRX docker